How to find Additional Paid in Capital: Common Stock

 Companies that have a high level of additional paid in capital include technology giants like

-Apple, for example, had over $49 billion in additional paid in capital at the end of its fiscal year 2020.
-This indicates that Apple has a strong financial position and can use its additional paid in capital to fund its operations and invest in new projects.
+Apple, for example, had over $59 billion in additional paid in capital at the end of its fiscal year 2023.1 This indicates that Apple has a strong financial position and can use its additional paid in capital to fund its operations and invest in new projects.

 What are the Tax Implications of Additional Paid in Capital for Common Stock?

-As of 9 July 2023, there are generally no tax implications for additional paid-in capital, as it is not considered taxable income for the company or the investors.
+There are generally no tax implications for additional paid-in capital, as it is not considered taxable income for the company or the investors.
 However, if a company repurchases its own shares using additional paid-in capital, it may have to pay taxes on any gains realized from the sale of the shares.

 Additional Paid in Capital Formula